Mr Brewis is a graduate of the University of Cambridge and is a Fellow of the Royal College of Surgeons of England.

 In the ear he has a special interest in symptoms including deafness (hearing loss), noises in the ears (tinnitus), dizziness and balance (vertigo), pain in the ears (otalgia), discharge from the ears (otorrhoea); conditions including otitis externa, otitis media, perforated ear drum, benign positional vertigo, Ménière’s disease, vestibular migraine, labyrinthitis, vestibular neuritis, Eustachian tube dysfunction and patulous Eustachian tube; and in procedures including myringoplasty, ossiculoplasty, tympanoplasty, meatoplasty, bone anchored hearing aid, grommets, intratympanic dexamethasone/gentamicin, Epley’s manoeuvre and microsuction.
 In children he has a special interest in recurrent tonsillitis / sore throats, snoring / sleep apnoea and glue ear.

-He is Clinical Lead and Educational Supervisor of the ENT Department at Aberdeen Royal Infirmary.
+He is Clinical Lead of the ENT Department at Aberdeen Royal Infirmary.